Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Optimal rates with deep ReLU networks

 \subsection{A novel approximation of the true predictor}

 In this subsection, we first construct a novel structured deep ReLU network as an approximation of the true predictor $f_\rho$.
 Then, considering the hypothesis space consisting of the networks with this structure, we establish a sharp oracle inequality in the order of $O((\frac{\log(n)}{n})^{\frac{1}{2-\beta}})$ for general anti-symmetric losses.
-We will show in the next subsection that, the excess error rate that matches the minimax lower bound for least squares regression \cite{gyorfi,schmidt2020nonparametric} can be obtained when the least squares loss is considered.
+We will show in the next subsection that, the excess risk rate that matches the minimax lower bound for least squares regression \cite{gyorfi,schmidt2020nonparametric} can be obtained when the least squares loss is considered.

-In pairwise learning, we aim to learn a predictor $f:\X\times\X\to\R$ that determines whether the sample $x$ has higher priority than the sample $x'$ or not.
-Note the value predicted by $f$ depends on the order of the input samples $x,x'$.
-We often expect $f$ to be anti-symmetric, i.e., $f(x, x')=- f(x',x)$.
-The following assumption is introduced to guarantee that the true predictor $f_\rho$ satisfies the anti-symmetric property. \begin{assump} The loss $\ell$ is anti-symmetric with respect to any predicted values and labels, \ie for any possible predicted value $t \in \R$ and labels $y, y' \in \Y$, there holds
+In pairwise learning, we aim to learn a predictor $f:\X\times\X\to\R$ that models the relationship between two samples $x,x'$.
+In many applications such as pairwise ranking, the sign of $f(x,x')$ indicates whether $x$ should be ranked ahead of $x'$.
+Since the prediction depends on the order of the inputs, it is natural to expect $f$ to be anti-symmetric, i.e., $f(x,x')=-f(x',x)$.
+The following assumption ensures that the true predictor $f_\rho$ satisfies this anti-symmetry property.
+The hinge loss $\ell(t, y, y') = (1 - sgn(y - y') t)_+$ for ranking and the least squares loss $\ell(t, y, y') = (t - y + y')^2$ for regression satisfy this assumption. \begin{assump} The loss $\ell$ is anti-symmetric with respect to any predicted values and labels, \ie for any possible predicted value $t \in \R$ and labels $y, y' \in \Y$, there holds $\ell(t, y, y') = \ell(-t, y', y).$ \end{assump}